Leafs join the NHL trade deadline party as Oilers and Avalanche make more moves

-With one sleep left before the NHL trade deadline, the Toronto Maple Leafs joined the party by bulking up on defense and two Western Conference Stanley Cup contenders made more moves to improve in crucial areas.
+With one sleep left before the NHL trade deadline, the Toronto Maple Leafs joined the party Thursday by bulking up on defense, while two Western Conference Stanley Cup contenders made more moves to improve in crucial areas.

 Toronto's trade for Edmundson started the action Thursday, adding some much needed toughness on the blue line.
 He's a left shot, which the Leafs have plenty of, but his playoff experience alone makes Edmundson a potentially important acquisition for a team dreaming of an extended run this spring.

-The Capitals are retaining half of what's left of Edmundson's salary after Montreal already has 50% from a trade last offseason and getting a third-rounder that originally belonged to the New York Islanders.
+The Capitals are retaining a quarter of Edmundson's salary after Montreal already has half from a trade last offseason and getting a third-rounder that originally belonged to the New York Islanders.
 Salary retention makes the him quite the bargain for the Leafs at a cap hit of $875,000, just above the league minimum.

 Edmundson, 30, helped the St. Louis Blues win the Stanley Cup in 2019 and is a pending free agent.
 He has skated over 16 minutes a game this season with Washington.